Doha Port of Call

 Qatar's Museum of Islamic Art, one of the country's most celebrated cultural attractions, is alongside the port.
 The scenic Dhow Harbour is a short walk from the museum and offers a host of great photo opportunities.
 A stroll along the Doha Corniche is the perfect way to get to know the city and a visit to the traditional market of Souq Waqif offers passengers a host of souvenirs and shopping opportunities.
-Other popular attractions around the city include trips to the National Museum, Doha Fort, the Ethnographic Museum and the Weaponry Museum.
+Other popular attractions around the city include trips to the National Museum, and Doha Fort.

 Al Hamra - A fusion of Middle-Eastern and European cuisine.

 Isaan - Serving some of the best Thai food in the Arabian Gulf, tapas style!

 Bukhara - This top Indian restaurant serves a selection of aromatic curries and tantalising kebabs.